87th Infantry Regiment (United States): Twenty-first century

-1-87 IN deployed to Northern Afghanistan in early 2010.
-The unit's mission was to support Operation Enduring Freedom by partnering with ISAF forces to help establish Afghan government influence in the region.
+1-87 IN deployed to Northern Afghanistan in early 2010 for 13 months.
+The unit's mission was to support Operation Enduring Freedom by partnering with ISAF forces to eliminate Taliban and HIG forces and help establish Afghan government influence in the region.
 The battalion was tasked with clearing and securing several districts including Aliabad, Char-a-dara, and the City of Kunduz aiding the Afghan security forces in doing so.
-1-87 was sent to clear the valley of Gortepa.
+1-87 was sent to clear the valleys of Shahabuddin, Gortepa, and Dahana-e-Ghuri.
 The battalion successfully cleared villages of Taliban presence then established Afghan local police outposts in the newly acquired areas.
 This task took several weeks, starting with securing the district of Aliabad to the south to impede the Talibans ability to reinforce and resupply the Gortepa valley.
 By the end of March 2011, 1-87 had returned to Fort Drum.
+Notably, Blacksheep Company was responsible for numerous large-scale engagements, including the Battle of Shahabuddin and securing a High-Value Target (HVT) after an air assault raid.
+This deployment was transformational to the Counterinsurgency in Northern Afghanistan campaign of the war.
 The New York Times followed 1-87 throughout the deployment in order to produce an online feature titled "A Year at War."

+1-87 IN deployed to Ghazni Province, Afghanistan in 2012 for 12 months.

 1-87 IN deployed in 2015–2016 with 1st Brigade Combat Team to Iraq in support of Operation Inherent Resolve.

 Charlie company 1-87 IN deployed to Cameroon in August 2017 while the rest of the battalion deployed to Afghanistan in late September of the same year.

 1-87 IN deployed to Afghanistan in March 2020 with 1st Brigade Combat Team in support of Operation Freedom's Sentinel.